julianvb03/CP-Travel/README.md

 ## Compilation

-The repository includes a generic Makefile for compiling and testing code.
-The Makefile supports two main online judge platforms: UVA and Kattis.
+TThe repository includes a generic Makefile for compiling and testing code, designed for problems from two online judge platforms: UVA and Kattis.

 To compile a solution, use the following command: